robenkleene/design-references/blender/blender-nodes.md

 # Blender Nodes

-- **Fac**: A single value, how much to use of the first and second input.
+- **Fac**: Stands for "Factor".
+A single value, how much to use of the first and second input.

 ## Coordinates